 unicorn master (old) \_ unicorn worker \_ unicorn worker \_ unicorn worker \_ unicorn worker \_ unicorn master \_ unicorn worker \_ unicorn worker \_ unicorn worker \_ unicorn worker

 You can now send WINCH to the old master process so only the new workers serve requests.
-If your unicorn process is bound to an interactive terminal, you can skip this step.
+If your unicorn process is bound to an interactive terminal (not daemonized), you can skip this step.
 Step 5 will be more difficult but you can also skip it if your process is not daemonized.

 You should now ensure that everything is running correctly with the new workers as the old workers die off.